Odion100/TasksJS/README.md

    }
 })
 ```
-In the code above we created a *ServerModule* by passing the string "Users" and a constructor function as the first two arguments of the ***Service.ServerModule(name, constructor, [options])*** method.
+In the code above we created a *ServerModule* by passing the string "Users" and a constructor function as the first two arguments of the ***Service.ServerModule(name, constructor || object, [options])*** method.
 In the constructor function the ` this ` value is assigned to a variable which is also named Users.
 Every method added to the ` this ` value will be accessible from a client application running TasksJS.
-Notice that the method we created (Users.add) is expecting some data and a callback function as its first and second parameter.
+Notice that the method we created (Users.add) is expecting some data and a callback function as its first and second parameters.

-The  ***Service.ServerModule(name, constructor, [options])*** function can take an object instead of a constructor function as it's second argument.
+The  ***Service.ServerModule(name, constructor || object, [options])*** function can take an object instead of a constructor function as it's second argument.
 See below.
 We've added another *ServerModule* with the name "Orders" and an object as it's constructor.

 ```
 const { Service } = require("TasksJS")();